Club Drug Addiction Treatment

 Our highly trained, professional staff has the experience and resources to work with you to develop a program that provides you with the tools to successfully battle your addiction by developing an individualized plan to assist you during treatment and afterward.

 “Club drugs” encompasses a wide range of stimulants and depressants used to, respectively, allow users to stay awake and active or to lower inhibitions and increase the users’ sense of relaxation.
-The social acceptance of club drug use by young adults and teenagers increases the risk of addiction due to the frequent use of the drugs while at clubs or raves.
+The social acceptance of club drug use by young adults and teenagers increases the risk of addiction due to the frequent use of the drug while at clubs or raves.
 Also, while club drugs are dangerous when used on their own, their danger increases when combined with alcohol or other drugs, or when they are administered without the user’s knowledge.